fanismichalakis/polar-exercises/src/example/README.md

 - Bob, which will route payments (and to which are script will give instructions),
 - Carol, which will send or receive payments as well.

+We will use LND nodes, all connected to the same Bitcoin node.

 <details>
 <summary>Click to see a screenshot of what your network could look like.</summary>